JuliaClimate/IndividualDisplacements.jl/docs/src/examples.md

 The four examples outlined below are meant to serve as a tutorial, and thus complement the rest of the package documentation.
 Afterwards, this section provides a listing of the other examples, plotting recipes, and tools which are included in the package.

-User interested in setting up `IndividualDisplacements` for a different problem might also find examples of data wrangling codes in `helper_functions.jl` useful.
-These are used in the examples to define grids and the ingestion of velocity fields.
+Users aiming to set up `IndividualDisplacements` for a different problem might also find examples of data wrangling codes in `helper_functions.jl` useful.
+These define grids and ingest velocity fields for the examples below.

 ## Single Particle Example